kleopatra999/flow-1/README.md

 > I thought of objects being like biological cells and/or individual computers on a network, only able to communicate with messages (so messaging came at the very beginning -- it took a while to see how to do messaging in a programming language efficiently enough to be useful).

 CloudBoost Flow has been written in JavaScript for simplicity.
-The system is heavily inspired by [NoFlo](https://github.com/noflo/noflo) and [J. Paul Morrison's](http://www.jpaulmorrison.com/) book [Flow-Based Programming](http://www.jpaulmorrison.com/fbp/#More).
+The system is forked from [NoFlo](https://github.com/noflo/noflo) and heavily inspired by [J. Paul Morrison's](http://www.jpaulmorrison.com/) book [Flow-Based Programming](http://www.jpaulmorrison.com/fbp/#More).

 ## Suitability